e271828e/Flight.jl/docs/notes/design/framework_spec.md

 read-only at the next render and the drain discards stale GUI entries to newly-claimed slots with a warning.

+The panel-authoring calling convention — what the drawing context carries, how widgets name their component's ports, how an assembly's panel composes its children's — is deferred to migration (§19), where it is co-designed against the GUI library.
+Its constraints are fixed here: panels name their own ports by face-name string; resolution to root slots is baked at attach, never performed at render; liveness and peek arrive through the framework-supplied context, never by reaching into the loop; and assembly panels compose children by path.

 ### 12.6 Control plane

 Pause, un-pause, pace changes, stop: a few scalar fields on a separate atomic